 We were a party to a collaborative research, development and commercialization agreement with Bayer Schering Pharma AG (Bayer Schering), related to the development of an inhaled powder formulation of ciprofloxacin delivered by way of a dry powder inhaler, Cipro DPI (formerly known as Cipro Inhale) for the treatment of chronic lung infections caused by Pseudomonas aeruginosa in cystic fibrosis patients.
 On December 31, 2008, we assigned the agreement to Novartis Pharma AG in connection with the completion of the pulmonary asset sale transaction.
 However, we retained our economic interest in the future potential net sales royalties if Cipro DPI is approved by health authorities and is successfully commercialized by Bayer Schering.
-Cipro DPI has completed Phase 2 clinical development for the treatment of chronic lung infections.
-In August 2012, Bayer Schering initiated a Phase 3 clinical development program which it calls RESPIRE for Cipro DPI in patients with non-cystic fibrosis bronchiectasis.
-In patients with bronchiectasis, the bronchial tubes are enlarged, allowing mucus to pool and making the area prone to infection.
+In August 2012, Bayer Schering initiated a Phase 3 clinical development program which it calls RESPIRE for Cipro DPI in patients with non-cystic fibrosis bronchiectasis (NCFB).
+In these patients with NCFB, the bronchial tubes are enlarged, allowing mucus to pool and making the area prone to infection.
 In September 2016, Bayer Schering presented data from the first Phase 3 trail (RESPIRE 1) at the 2016 European Respiratory Society Annual Meeting which showed that the study met its co-primary endpoints for the every 14-day dosing arm of Cipro DPI.
-The second Phase 3 trial (RESPIRE 2) completed recruitment in September 2016 and Bayer Schering has not yet reported the results from RESPIRE 2.
+The second Phase 3 trial (RESPIRE 2) completed recruitment in September 2016.
+On April 5, 2017, an abstract with data from the RESPIRE 2 trial was published by the American Thoracic Society in connection with the American Thoracic Society 2017 International Conference.
+A pooled analysis of the primary efficacy results of RESPIRE 1 and RESPIRE 2 is positive and the data of both RESPIRE 1 and RESPIRE 2 indicated that Cipro DPI has a positive safety profile.
+On November 16, 2017, the Antimicrobial Drugs Advisory Committee of the FDA voted not to recommend Cipro DPI has a positive safety profile.
+On November 16, 2017, the Antimicrobial Drugs Advisory